Understanding Clutter, Disorganisation and Mess

 • That the volume of possessions has crept back up (which does happen over time!) and it’s time for another round of intentional culling.

-The graphic below illustrates how all three solutions are needed for a functional home and what happens if one is missing.
+This diagram illustrates how all three solutions are needed for a functional home and what happens if one is missing.

 Remember: Decluttering, Organising & Tidying!